-This program is offered at Clark State's Springfield - Downtown location.
+This program is available at the Springfield - Downtown location.

 **THIS IS A NEW PROGRAM THAT WILL BEGIN FALL 2019**

 The New Media Web Design Option focuses on teaching front-end interface design skills with the necessary programming skills needed to obtain work as front-end web developers or user experience designers.
 Graduates in the New Media Web Design option need a balance of technical skills and aesthetic design sense with strong communication and personal skills to interact with clients.
 Employers in new media need skilled and intuitive, creative problem solvers to help them adapt to this new technological age.
 Employees in New Media must have strong computer competencies to allow them to work remotely from home.

 The New Media program is a two-year computer intensive learning experience focusing on industry-standard practices.
 Students with little experience with computers should take special note of the scholastic preparation listed below.

 Graduating new media students wishing to further build their skills could also receive an Associate of Applied Business in Graphic Design by completing 12 additional courses in the Graphic Design curriculum and an Associate of Applied Business in Computer Software Development by completing an additional 10 courses in the Computer Software Development curriculum.

 Upon completion of an Associate of Applied Business degree in New Media - Web Design Option, a graduate will be able to:

 Design websites with usability in mind.

 Work with a team and individually on new media design solutions for clients.